EnvoyAI/examples/test-echo/README.md

     * [Nested Object](#23-nested-object-outputs)
     * [Arrays](#24-array-outputs)

-###### yaml
+##### yaml
-First an aside about YAML - Each of the JSON metadata fields (`mccoy.schema_in`,`mccoy.schema_out`,`mccoy.info`) can be specified with JSON, as they have been in each precceding example, or with YAML (a superset of JSON that allows us to drop alot of the cumbersome symbols).
+First an aside about YAML - Each of the JSON metadata fields (`mccoy.schema_in`,`mccoy.schema_out`,`mccoy.info`) can be specified with JSON, as they have been in each precceding example, or with YAML (a superset of JSON that allows us to drop a lot of the cumbersome symbols).
 This is useful for this example because our schemas become quite lengthy, and the additional readability goes a long way.
 See test/echo's [Dockerfile](Dockerfile) for examples.

 ## 1 Input